AdityaPotluri/MQQT_Reimplemented/README.md

-# TCP_IP
+# MQQT
-reiplementing tpc/ip protocol in the c programming language
+reiplementing MQQT networking protocol in C for educational purposes